- National Geographic Explorer

 - Passengers: 148

-- Facilities : Restaurant (2), Bar / Lounge, Sun Decks, Observation lounge, Gym and Sauna, Library, Business Center with Internet access, Gift Shop, Mud room with lockers, Elevator, Laundry, Open Bridge
+- Facilities: Restaurant (2), Bar/Lounge, Sun Decks, Observation Lounge, Gym and Sauna, Library, Business Center with Internet, Gift Shop, Mud Room, Elevator

 National Geographic Explorer